 - Establish a safe and nurturing environment free from discrimination or bullying where children can learn and develop happily.

-John Neenan, Headteacher, is the Designated Safeguarding Lead, Julie Phillips, Deputy Headteacher and Fiona Tibbitt, Business and Operations Manager and Sharon McCann, Pastoral Lead Practitioner, are the Deputy DSLs.
+John Neenan, Headteacher, is the Designated Safeguarding Lead and Fiona Tibbitt, Business and Operations Manager and Sharon McCann, Pastoral Lead Practitioner, are the Deputy DSLs.
 Do not hesitate to talk to one of them if you have worries.

 Please note that staff and other adults in school should wear Identity badges on lanyards at all times.
 Children should be made aware of their significance and feel able to tell us if they see an adult in school during the day who isn’t wearing one.